kw81634dr/LoDoPaB-CT-image-extractor/README.md

 ## Environment & Dependencies
 Using Python version == 3.7.5

-With Anaconda virtual environment as **environment.yml** file, which can be install by script
+With Anaconda virtual environment, exported as **environment.yml** file,

-`conda env create -f environment.yml`.
+which can be install by script `conda env create -f environment.yml`.
 See [How to](https://www.anaconda.com/moving-conda-environments/).

 #### Non built-in Dependent Libraries